Second quarter (October – December 2017)

 Significant events after the end of the reporting period

-Preliminary voucher increases in Sweden for 2017 amount to 2.3 percent.
-Voucher increases in Norway will amount to 1.9 percent.
-The voucher increases are based on municipality announcements to date and are calculated as a weighted average based on AcadeMedia’s student mix in each country.
+Preliminary voucher increases in Sweden for 2018 amount to 2.5 percent.
+On January 11, the government announced a regulation change regarding guidelines for calculation of premises cost in the school voucher.
+The effect of this is still uncertain.
+The change will become effective from March 1st.
+Voucher increases in Norway will amount to 2.9 percent.
+The voucher increases are based on municipality announcements to date and are calculated as a weighted average based on AcadeMedia’s student mix in each country

 The complete report will be made available at https://corporate.academedia.se/en/financials/reports-presentations/